whitemarigold/python-bdateutil/README.rst

     >>> time.now(hours=+1)
     datetime.time(15, 52, 57, 984686)
     # date.today(), datetime.now() and time.now() use the optional default
-    # holidays setting from relativedelta.holidays if they are set
+    # holidays setting from bdateutil.HOLIDAYS if they are set

     # date and datetime objects have a `week` property giving the number of the
     # week in the year